ppissias/xsrpcj/README.md

 will compile everything and assemble it as a single executable jar.

 ## Using the generator
-The generator can be used by running the produced .jar and providing the required arguments:
+The generator can be used in 2 ways:

+ - by running the produced .jar and providing the required arguments
+ - programatically by invoking a static method

+Lets see both of them in detail:

+**running the produced .jar and providing the required arguments**:

     java -jar xsrpcgen-1.0-SNAPSHOT-jar-with-dependencies.jar